britig/policy-refinement-bo/README.md

 We use GpyOpt Library for Bayesian Optimization.
 As per (https://github.com/SheffieldML/GPyOpt/issues/337) GpyOpt has stochastic evaluations even when the seed is fixed.
 This may lead to identification of a different number failure trajectories (higher or lower) than the mean number of trajectories reported in the paper.

-For example to generate failure trajectories for the Lunar Lander environment run:
+For example to generate failure trajectories for the Pendulum environment run:

 ```
-$ python LunarLanderBO.py
+$ python PendulumBO.py
 ```

 The failure trajectories will be written in the corresponding data files in the same folder